 Specifically, climate-related risks include an increased focus on emissions, compliance with applicable and proposed environmental legislation (such as the Regional Greenhouse Gas Initiative), regulations, asset integrity, and changing consumer preferences.
 These risks are considered as part of UGI’s overall business strategy and financial planning.

-Board Role in Risk Management and ESG Efforts
+Board Role in Risk Management

 In addition, the Audit Committee of UGI Corporation’s Board of Directors (the “Audit Committee”) oversees the activities and processes within the ERM program.
 Accordingly, the ERM group periodically updates the Audit Committee on risk assessments and risk profiles of the business units, metrics on key risks, ERM benchmarking information, as well as maturity and progress of the ERM program.
 The Audit Committee also provides guidance on prioritizing specific items with the ERM maturity model, within which the ESG/ERM integration forms an important priority for UGI.

 UGI’s cybersecurity programs have been developed to protect and preserve the confidentiality, integrity and availability of all information owned by, or in the care of, the Company.
-The cybersecurity teams work diligently to safeguard company and customer data by applying layered and defensive mechanisms to proactively provide the security needed to detect and defend against attacks and to withstand potential impacts.
+The cybersecurity teams work diligently to safeguard company and customer data by applying layered and defensive mechanisms to proactively provide the security needed to detect and defend against cyber attacks and to withstand potential impacts.

-As cybersecurity risks continue to evolve, it is imperative that UGI frequently assesses our capabilities and embraces a mindset to continuously improve our security programs.
+As cybersecurity risks continue to evolve, it is imperative that UGI frequently assess our capabilities and embrace a mindset to continuously improve our security programs.
 Cybersecurity assessments are conducted against industry cybersecurity frameworks to assist with prioritizing actions and investments to enhance our cybersecurity capabilities.
 UGI partners with other companies, industries, and law enforcement to communicate information about the latest cyber threats and to leverage threat modeling insights.

 UGI maintains a robust response and recovery program to ensure our Company’s cyber incident response plan provides controls and procedures for timely and accurate reporting of any material cybersecurity incident.
 Cybersecurity training is monitored and tracked for all employees on an annual basis.
 In addition, special training is offered monthly to educate users on social engineering techniques.